jquery/learn.jquery.com/CONTRIBUTING.md

 The site's layout and design is controlled by our [`jquery-wp-content`](http://github.com/jquery/jquery-wp-content), a custom [WordPress](http://wordpress.org) configuration that runs (or will run in the near future) all of the sites run by the jQuery Foundation.
 The [master theme](https://github.com/jquery/jquery-wp-content/tree/master/themes/jquery) controls most of the layout for all of our sites, and there is a [child theme](https://github.com/jquery/jquery-wp-content/tree/master/themes/learn.jquery.com) that controls the templates and styles specific to the learn site.

-[`jquery-wp-content`](http://github.com/jquery/jquery-wp-content) powers our sites in production and staging environments, and can set up for local development relatively easily.
+[`jquery-wp-content`](http://github.com/jquery/jquery-wp-content) powers our sites in production and staging environments, and can be set up for local development relatively easily.

 ### Build